 Phil Spencer recently told gamers: “We’re optimizing latency in the player-to-console pipeline starting with our Xbox Wireless Controller, which leverages our high bandwidth, proprietary wireless communication protocol when connected to the console.
 With Dynamic Latency Input (DLI), a new feature which synchronises input immediately with what is displayed, controls are even more precise and responsive.”

-The company has said the new controller will be very familiar but comes with a few worthwhile quality of life changes.
-For starters, it will have a dedicated share button much like the PS4 controller.
+The company has said the new controller will be very familiar but comes with a few worthwhile quality of life changes, with images showing small tweaks to the D-Pad and a more grip-friendly rear of the device.
+There’ll also be it a dedicated share button much like the PS4 controller.
 That means the act of sharing screenshots and video clips will no longer be a nuisance of switching between multiple menus before returning to your game.

 Related: Cyberpunk 2077 preview

-Yes!
-Microsoft has been leading the charge with backwards compatibility in recent years, bringing a number of Xbox 360 and original Xbox titles to modern platforms with a range of visual and performance improvements.
+It’s a resounding yes for backwards compatibility from Microsoft, who have been working for many years to bring many Xbox 360 and original Xbox titles to modern platforms, alongside a range of visual and performance improvements.
 It’s been a delight to revisit classics through digital downloads or simply inserting your disc into a modern console.

-While the company has stopped adding games to this library for the time being, it’s bound to kick back into gear once Xbox Series X rolls around.
+The turnaround of backward compatible titles has slowed a tad as the Xbox One lifecycle has drawn nearer to a close, however, we’re expecting it to kick into full gear comes the Series X release.
 Microsoft has confirmed as such, and from launch you should have access to your entire physical and digital libraries simply by logging into your Xbox Live account.
 A Smart Delivery system has also been revealed, which means if you purchase something for Xbox One, you’ll automatically be upgraded to the Series X release.
 Cyberpunk 2077 will the first of many to adopt this feature.
 If that wasn’t cool enough, Microsoft’s also confirmed any save you have on the older console will also be carried over when you upgrade.

 The Xbox Series X won’t be Microsoft’s final console either, as Spencer revealed in an interview with Wired.
 The more consoles Microsoft releases, the more central backwards comparability will become as gamers seek to upgrade their consoles without losing out on any of their existing library.